yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 #### Changelog
 ##### Updated
 - Updated Developer Portal default image tag to v1.8.1.
-- Updated the Default service type of Developer Portal service from NodePort to ClusterIP.
-You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
+- Updated the default service type of Gateway and Pump service from *NodePort* to *ClusterIP* for better security.
+You can configure external access to a service with your desired method like changing service type to *NodePort*, *LoadBalancer*, or configuring *Ingress*.
 * Updated default storage type in values.yaml from `fs` to `db`.
 The new default option does not require additional configuration to work.
 * Updated liveliness probe from `/` to `/live` and readiness probe from `/` to `/ready`.
 - Moved the database related variables in the values.yaml outside the section related to the storage of the assets inside enterprise portal.
 This reduces confusion, facilitating database configuration.